-Please refer to the following MHA Servicer Assessment pages for further detail on the Third Quarter 2013 servicer assessment results.
+Please refer to the following MHA Servicer Assessment pages for further detail on this quarter's servicer assessment results.

 MHA Servicer Assessment: Bank of America, N.A.

 - These metrics reflect the results of compliance reviews of servicers' adherence to MHA Program Requirements. - Servicer results reflect percentages of tests that did not have a desired outcome.